 The Tian Tan Buddha is a relatively new landmark, having been finished on December 29, 1993, the day of the enlightenment of Gautama Buddha, the founder of Buddhism.

 One of the main attractions of this Buddha statue is climbing 268 steps and circling the platform (the lotus) where the Buddha sits.
-This area provides stunning views of mountain forests, shear rock cliffs and the blue ocean.
-Inside the Buddha is a computer-controlled bell which rings 108 times during the day to symbolize escape from what Buddhism terms as the "108 troubles of mankind".
+This area provides stunning views of mountain forests, sheer rock cliffs, and the blue ocean.
+Inside the Buddha is a computer-controlled bell which rings 108 times during the day to symbolize the escape from what Buddhism terms as the "108 troubles of mankind".
 Access to the outside of the Buddha is free of charge, but there is an admission fee to go inside the statue.

 How to get to the Tian Tan Buddha:

 Visitors may travel to and from the Buddha via the following bus routes: